Policy for the Protection of Vulnerable People

 Ever assume that anyone can’t have done what a person says they have done.

-Points to bear in mind when monitoring and recording:
+Points to bear in mind when monitoring and recording

-Observation: Differentiate between a ‘one-off’ incident that requires immediate attention and lower level concerns that build up over time to form a picture.
+42. Observation: differentiate between a ‘one-off’ incident that requires immediate attention and lower-level concerns that build up over time to form a picture.
+Remember observations can take place: over time; in different settings; and can be shared between people.

 -